Free Fisherman’s Rib Knit Stitch Baby Blanket Pattern

 Fisherman’s Rib Stitch So Much More Than Just a Baby Blanket

 When you knit this in regular weight yarn or even bulky yarn it is VERY thick and gorgeous.
 It feels like a heavy sweater or cowl.
 But when you make it in the delicate baby yarns it is lightweight but very warm and it has a unique movement to the material.
 It is just beautiful.
 This is one of my favorite baby blankets.
 I haven’t been knitting it long.
 But it has been a hit with those I gift it too.
+And I now do believe it is the best knit stitch for baby blanket around.

 Another nice thing about this stitch is that worked into a blanket it lays flat, no curling.
 And it is the right side on both sides.
 Meaning there is no wrong side.
 You can cover baby any side you want and it will be gorgeous.